The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Modelling

 \subsection{Dust opacity model}

 We determined the opacity of disc material around HD~142527~A from a fit to the total \textit{N}-band spectrum.
-This was not a quantitative analysis of the dust spectroscopy, but we sought to achieve a well-fitting opacity in the wavelength range used for the disc model (Sect.~\ref{sec:modelling:modelComponents:asymTempGradDisc}).
-The dust opacity model for this \citep[see][]{vanboekel10$mathsfmu$mSpectroscopic2005} is described in Appendix~\ref{app:dustOpacityModel}.
-The resulting best-fit dust composition\footnote{In-depth analysis from \citet{vanboekel10$mathsfmu$mSpectroscopic2005} and/or \citet{juhaszDustEvolutionProtoplanetary2010} (both using grains computed via the \acs{dhs} method) find dust compositions significantly different from ours.} is presented in Table~\ref{tab:dustOpacityFit} and shown in Fig.~\ref{fig:dustOpacityFit}.
+This was not a quantitative dust-spectroscopy analysis; rather, we sought a well-fitting opacity across the disc model's wavelength range (Sect.~\ref{sec:modelling:modelComponents:asymTempGradDisc}).
+The dust opacity model \citep[see][]{VanBoekel2005} is described in Appendix~\ref{app:dustOpacityModel}.
+Table~\ref{tab:dustOpacityFit} and Fig.~\ref{fig:dustOpacityFit} present the resulting best-fit dust composition\footnote{Detailed analysis from \citet{VanBoekel2005} and/or \citet{Juhasz2010} (both using grains computed via the \acs{dhs} method) yield dust compositions significantly different from ours.}.

-The HD~142527 system is unresolved in the total spectrum and cannot provide insight into the local dust composition and distribution of the disc.
-Contrary, the correlated fluxes provide spatial information on the dust composition \citep[e.g.][]{vargaMidinfraredEvidenceIronrich2024}.
-Nevertheless, for simplicity, we chose to keep the silicate mineralogy spatially constant in our modelling, and only allow changes to a silicate-to-carbonaceous ratio (Eq.~\ref{eq:verticalOpticalDepth}).
-For this reason, our disc models are not able to reproduce the mineralogy gradient of the correlated fluxes (Fig.~\ref{fig:allDataSpatial}).
+The HD~142527 system is unresolved in the total spectrum and thus does not provide insight into the disc's dust composition or its local distribution.
+In contrast, the correlated fluxes provide spatial information on the dust composition \citep[e.g.][]{Varga2024}.
+Nevertheless, for simplicity, we kept the silicate mineralogy spatially constant in our modelling, allowing only changes to the silicate-to-carbonaceous ratio (Eq.~\ref{eq:verticalOpticalDepth}).
+Consequently, our disc models do not reproduce the mineralogy gradient of the correlated fluxes (Fig.~\ref{fig:allDataSpatial}).